-Sprint Triathlon: 10 Must-Do Threshold Brick Sessions!
+Sprint Triathlon Training: 10 Threshold Brick Sessions

 Threshold brick sessions are your secret weapon.
 These workouts push you near your lactate threshold to build race-day speed, strength, and endurance.